Executor Of Estate: Definition And Duties

 Preparing at a time when you can still ask them questions about their financial affairs can make the process a lot easier.

-If you incur any out-of-pocket expenses as part of your duties as executor of state, those are generally eligible for reimbursement.
+If you incur any out-of-pocket expenses as part of your duties as executor, those are generally eligible for reimbursement.